wannazid/Range-IP-Address/README.md

 # Range-IP
-Range IP Address is the addressing range in IP Address
+Range IP is the addressing range in IP Address